Top 10 interesting facts about Meerkats

 10: Diet of Meerkat

 Generally, meerkats are omnivores.
-They eat everything like bugs, floras, fruits, roots, bulbs of plants, scorpions, eggs, reptiles, worms, insects, fungi, and centipedes, etc. Besides, they are safe from the poison or venom of some creatures such as snakes and scorpions.
+They eat everything like bugs, floras, fruits, roots, bulbs of plants, scorpions, eggs, reptiles, worms, insects, fungi, centipedes, etc. Besides, they are safe from the poison or venom of some creatures such as snakes and scorpions.

 09: They can discriminate between each other’s voices